ijeomaemeruwa/ecommerce-project/README.md

 ### Learning Process

 Implementing redux to the project was the biggest challenge I faced and a learning process I took advantage of.
-The project helped with understanding how to manage complex state, when to use state, hooks or redux and how to build reusable components like search, buttons and input fields.
+The project helped with understanding how to manage complex state, when to use state, hooks or redux and how to create reusable components while building react applications.

 ---